ServBay Web Server Troubleshooting Guide

 ) and private key (.key

-) paths in your site configuration are correct, and that the files actually exist at those paths.
-ServBay supports manual import and ACME auto-generation of SSL certificates—please verify your ServBay SSL settings accordingly.Incorrect root directory path (contains spaces):
+) paths are correct and files exist.
+ServBay supports manual import or ACME auto-requested SSL certificates—check your ServBay SSL settings as needed.Website Root Directory Path Error (contains spaces):

 1